-Warren Simmons directs the work of the Annenberg Institute for School Reform at Brown University and team-teaches a course in Urban Systems and Structure in Brown University's Urban Education Policy Master’s Program.
-Before joining the Institute in 1998, he was founding director of the Philadelphia Education Fund, a local reform support organization that helped the School District of Philadelphia to fund, develop, and implement new academic standards, content-based professional development, standards-based curriculum resources, and comprehensive school reform, as part of the Children Achieving reform agenda.
+Warren Simmons directs the work of the Annenberg Institute for School Reform (AISR) at Brown University and team-teaches a course in Urban Systems and Structure in Brown University's Urban Education Policy Master’s Program.
+AISR’s mission is to improve outcomes and practices in urban schools, especially those serving economically disadvantaged students.
+Before joining the Institute in 1998, he was founding director of the Philadelphia Education Fund, a reform support organization that helped the School District of Philadelphia to fund, develop, and implement new academic standards, content-based professional development, standards-based curriculum resources, and comprehensive school reform, as part of the Children Achieving reform agenda.
 Previously, at the Annie E. Casey Foundation, he developed and funded initiatives on community development and urban school reform.
-He also served as director of equity initiatives for the New Standards Project and as special assistant to the superintendent of schools in Prince George’s County, Maryland, where he planned and/or implemented districtwide initiatives on improving the achievement of traditionally underserved students.
+He also served as director of equity initiatives for the New Standards Project, a coalition of seventeen states and six school districts piloting the development of shared standards and assessments, and as special assistant to the superintendent of schools in Prince George’s County, Maryland, where he planned and/or implemented district-wide initiatives on improving the achievement of traditionally underserved students.

 From the Executive Director

 Warren Simmons reflects on Brown University's Masters Program in Urban